ShalomJunior/228-Coding-Challenge/Palindrome/explanation.md

         The same algorithm describe for the previous case is also valid here only note that here the number of characters in the substring having odd number of occurences is odd (try to prove it too).
 The answer is now cnt (where cnt is the number of character in the substring having odd number of occurences) divided by 2 rounded down (cnt = 9 ans = 4)

 With all that the only thing you need is to check weither this minimum number of subsitution is less or equal to the given trie.
 If yes then the answer would be '1' otherwise '0' since we cannot make it a palindrom.

+The problem in this approach is that the time complexity is really bad `O(N * Q)` where N is the length of the string and Q is the number of queries.
+Technically this would take around 90 seconds to finish if the testcases are strong

+**Prefix sum approach**
+The question is how to caclulate for each substring the number of occuring of each character fast ?
+This can be done with prefix sum.
+This helps us compute the sum over a substring in O(1) for each chracter with a precompute of O(n).
+Since the number of characters or letters here is **26** then the time complexity will be multipled by 26 which is still good to pass the testcase.
+Now our time complexity `O(26 * Q) around O(Q * log(Q))` This is fast enough to pass all test under 1 seconds in (c++)

+If you are not awared of **prefix sum** then check on wikipedia or youtube ....